geoffrey-diederichs/CTF_SSI_2024/03_List_Directory/README.md

 Let's try and exploit a buffer overflow to redirect the program towards the win() function after vuln().

-This function being extremely obfuscated, let's try to analyse the binary dynamically instead of understanding all of the code.
+This function being extremely obfuscated, let's try to analyze the binary dynamically instead of understanding all of the code.

 # Dynamic analysis